CTSRD-CHERI/cheri-c-programming/src/allocators/caller-guarantees.md

  * Fill reachable memory within the bounds of the allocation with zeroes after it has been freed
+ * On virtual-memory-enabled systems, unmap reachable memory within the bounds of the allocation after it has been freed.
  * Revoke capabilities to the storage immediately upon free

 If utilizing revocation, the allocator must: